-Finally, contrary to the arguments of some supporters, the Marriage Ban is not rationally related to a legitimate governmental interest in protecting religious liberty.
-Such arguments fail to explain how a ruling invalidating the Marriage Ban would interfere with religious liberty in any way.
-The case at bar concerns whether same-sex couples are entitled to the benefits of civil marriage.
-Concerns related to the potential for anti-discrimination suits are a red herring: laws and policies barring anti-gay discrimination are already on the books in cities and counties in Tennessee.
-While protecting religious liberty is a legitimate governmental interest in general, what the proponents of the Marriage Ban actually urge is that Tennessee be allowed to enact a particular religious view of marriage to the exclusion of other religious views.
+Finally, contrary to the claims of some supporters, the Marriage Bans are not rationally related to a legitimate governmental interest in protecting religious liberty.
+Such claims fail to explain how a ruling invalidating the Marriage Bans would interfere with religious liberty in any way.
+The case at bar concerns whether same-sex couples are entitled to the benefits of marriage. related to the potential for anti-discrimination suits are misplaced, for Hawaii and Nevada state laws already protect discrimination in public accommodations based While protecting religious liberty is a legitimate on sexual orientation. governmental interest in general, what the proponents of the Marriage Bans actually urge is that Hawaii and Nevada be allowed to enact a particular religious view of marriage to the exclusion of other religious views.
 State governments have no legitimate interest in enacting legislation that merely adopts a particular version of Judeo-Christian religious morality.
 Far from serving a legitimate governmental interest, using the law to enshrine such religious doctrine would violate both the Establishment Clause and the Fourteenth Amendment.